MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-collect-outstanding-balances.md

     For each reminder level, you can specify text that will be printed before (**Beginning Text**) or after (**Ending Text**) on the entries on the reminder.

 6. Choose the **Beginning Text** or **Ending Text** actions respectively, and fill on the **Reminder Text** page.
-7. To automatically insert related values in the resulting reminder text, enter the following placeholders in the **Text** field.
+7. To automatically insert related values in the resulting reminder text, enter the following placeholders in the **Text** field .

 |Placeholder|Value|
 |-----------------|-----------|